Flaxseed: Is ground better than whole?

 Flaxseed is commonly used to improve digestive health or relieve constipation.
 Flaxseed may also help lower total blood cholesterol and low-density lipoprotein (LDL, or "bad") cholesterol levels, which may help reduce the risk of heart disease.

 You can buy flaxseed in bulk — whole or ground — at many grocery stores and health food stores.
-Refrigerating whole seeds may extend their freshness.
-Whole seeds can be ground in a coffee grinder and then stored in an airtight container for several months.
+Whole seeds can be ground at home using a coffee grinder or food processor.

 Tips for including flaxseed in your diet: